datadup/datadup/README.md

-## Welcome to DataDUB
+## This is the DataDUP
-### 🔭 I’m currently working on a landingpage for my future repositories
+### The place for 'dupping' with data and data visualization
-- you can take a look here: [Landingpage](https://datadup.github.io)
+🔭 I’m currently working on a landingpage for my future repositories ... you can take a look here: [Landingpage](https://datadup.github.io)

 <!--
 **datadup/datadup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.